What are Gantt charts?

 In conclusion...

-Modern Gantt chart software like Jira Software with Roadmaps and Advanced Roadmaps are used by project managers and industry leaders to help organizations meet their goals.
+Modern Gantt chart software like Jira with Timelines and Plans are used by project managers and industry leaders to help organizations meet their goals.
 Whether planning a complex project or monitoring your company’s progress, Gantt chart tools like these are scalable and equally applicable to the portfolio, large solution, program, and team levels, as per SAFe® guidelines.

-Learn more about how Roadmaps and Advanced Roadmaps can help you plan your next project.
-You can try them out with a free trial of Jira Software Cloud.
+Learn more about how Timelines and Plans can help you plan your next project.
+You can try them out with a free trial of Jira.